Artur-92/Artur-92/README.md

 ## Hi there 👋
-My Name is Artur and I’m currently learning Game Engineering at School for Games in Hamburg.
+My Name is Artur and I’m currently learning Game Engineering at School for Games in Hamburg.<br/>
 Here you can see the projects I have worked on.
 <!--
 **Artur-92/Artur-92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.